Vienna, Virginia: Demographics

+Governance

+Vienna Town Council is composed of a mayor and six councilmembers.
+The Council establishes policies, passes ordinances and resolutions, approves the Town budget, sets tax rates, approves land-use plans, and makes appointments to Town boards and commissions.
+Elections of the Council members and mayor is over seen and run by the Fairfax County Office of Elections The mayor is Linda Jane Colbert.

 Education

 Primary and secondary schools

 The town is served by Fairfax County Public Schools.
 Vienna is served by three high schools (Oakton, Madison, and Marshall); two middle schools (Kilmer and Thoreau), and seven elementary schools.
 However, of all the schools Vienna students attend, only four public and one private are actually within the town limits: Cunningham Park Elementary School, Marshall Road Elementary School, Louise Archer Elementary School, Vienna Elementary School and Green Hedges School.

 Vienna has one independent school, Green Hedges, accredited by the Virginia Association of Independent Schools.
 Green Hedges has students from ages 3– 5 (Montessori preschool and kindergarten program) through preparatory grades 1–8.
 Founded in 1942 by Frances and Kenton Kilmer, the School was relocated to the Windsor Heights area of Vienna in 1955.

 Vienna also has one independent Catholic school, Oakcrest School, which was founded in 1976 and moved to its permanent campus in Vienna in 2017, and two Catholic elementary schools: St. Mark Catholic School and Our Lady of Good Counsel Catholic School.

-The music program at James Madison High School includes a marching band, "The Pride of Vienna", and color guard, two symphonic bands, jazz band, orchestra, and chorus.
-The Crew team at James Madison has won many awards.
-The novice team has won states three years in a row In addition, the Women's Junior Eight of 2010 won second in the nation as well as Virginia States.
-Their Team sent all their boats but two, to the nationals in Saratoga.
-Their Varsity Baseball team has won 26 District titles, 6 Region titles, and 4 State titles (1968, 1971, 2002, 2015), led by Coach Mark "Pudge" Gjormand's 20-year run which produced 19 of the 36 titles (14 district, 3 region, and 2 state).
-A water tower stating "Home of the Warhawks" can be seen towering over the school.
-Also, more recently, the Madison Men's Lacrosse team, coached by coach of the year, Arron Solomon, won the District, Regional, and State championship in the spring of 2019.
-The 2019 lacrosse team was the first team at James Madison to win a state championship and did so without any players committed to a college team.

-Thoreau Middle School shares a class with Joyce Kilmer Middle School (also located in Vienna) and Longfellow Middle School (located in Falls Church).
-Kilmer had accelerated programs for students that have passed certain aptitude tests, known as the Advanced Academic Program (AAP) program.
-This program has also been introduced into Luther Jackson Middle School.
-Kilmer also has a band and orchestra program, and recently started up a Science Olympiad and Chess Club program.